hackerman9375/geode-ios-launcher-custom-bundle-id/SIGNULOUS-CERTIFICATE-FILE-GUIDE.md

-# Getting Certificate Files from Signulous
+# Getting Certificate File from Signulous

 > [!WARNING]
 > If the site that helps you get the Signulous certificate file tells you to not download it directly to your device, and you're using a different browser, **temporarily switch to Safari**.